oricis/Caliopen/README.md

 Program modules that implement standard protocols to connect *Brokers* to external tiers.
 Examples : SMTP, XMPP…
 #### `components` directory
-Software components that add features to Caliopen by exposing services directly to the main process.
+Software components that add features to Caliopen by exposing services or procedures directly to main processes.
 Each component can be enhanced thanks to a plugin architecture, as long as the plugin don't break the component's contract.
-Components could be distributed to the community as standalone packages.
+Some components could be distributed outside Caliopen as standalone packages.
-Examples : messages qualifiers (PI computing, importance computing), keys manager, DNS…
+Examples : parsers, messages qualifiers (PI computing, importance computing), keys manager, DNS…
 #### `configs` directory
-Configuration files for all platform components are centralized here.
+Configuration files for every platform components.
 #### `defs` directory (ie definitions)
 Interfaces, objects and methods definitions.
 One finds here the « Single Source of Truth » to work with Caliopen's inner world.
-Examples : protobuf files, python packages for base classes, Go struct definitions…
+Examples : databases models, protobuf files, python packages for base classes, Go struct definitions…
 #### `agents` directory
 Programs that run tasks and jobs for main process and/or offer services to end-users.
 Example : credentials manager, notifier…